computing-in-the-liberal-arts/SIGCSE2021-PreSymposium-Event/docs/index.md

-# Liberal Arts Computing Curricula: Innovations, Challenges, and Opportunities
+# Innovations and Opportunities in Liberal Arts Computing Education

 A pre-symposium event at [SIGCSE 2021](https://sigcse2020.sigcse.org) organized by members of the SIGCSE Committee on Computing Education in Liberal Arts Colleges.